 There is so much to do and so little time so I have a strict Charity Plan to ensure that I am actually effective, not just running around making very little difference.
-Apart from financial support I can help with planning, profile and contacts but I never engage with a Charity unless I have actually seen the work it does first hand and, more importantly, witnessed the difference it makes.
+Apart from financial support, I can help with planning, profile, and contacts but I never engage with a Charity unless I have actually seen the work it does first hand and, more importantly, witnessed the difference it makes.

 So over to your “Tips du jour” on luxury lifestyles:

-Your favourite decadent luxury treat
+Your favorite decadent luxury treat

 Getting up in the morning and thinking…what shall I do today?

-Your ‘must have’ garment?
+Your ‘must-have’ garment?

-A large scarf; I have a huge selection and I generally always carry one, they are a great way to change a look if I am asked to do a last minute interview or talk.
+A large scarf; I have a huge selection and I generally always carry one, they are a great way to change a look if I am asked to do a last-minute interview or talk.

-Your ‘must have’ travel item?
+Your ‘must-have’ travel item?